It’s Time to Get Excited About a Teenage Mutant Ninja Turtles Game Again

-When I was a lad, slurping soda through a straw in the local social club of a Sunday lunchtime, only one thing had my absolute attention: said smoky den’s sole arcade cabinet, leant against a wall, almost in the way of the pool table.
-And for a short period, between RoboCop and whatever came afterwards, it was playing Konami’s inimitable multiplayer beat’ em up Teenage Mutant Hero Turtles (called Teenage Mutant Ninja Turtles in the US).
+When I was a lad, slurping draught pop through a straw in the local social club of a Sunday lunchtime, only one thing had my absolute attention: said smoky den’s sole arcade cabinet, leant against a wall, almost in the way of the pool table.
+And for a short period, between RoboCop and whatever came afterwards, it was playing Konami’s inimitable multiplayer beat’ em up Teenage Mutant Hero Turtles.

 Videos by VICE